djiworks/lying-dns/README.md

 `ping blackhole.org` should return the IP of your DNS server.

 ## Step 6 (optional): Update bind conf
-As the provided list (pgl.yoyo.org) is updated frequently,
+As the provided list (pgl.yoyo.org) is updated frequently, you can easily create a bash script to download the file, and restart your dns service automatically using a cron job for example.

 ## Sources
 - [Geekfault - DNS Menteur] (http://geekfault.org/2010/04/24/dns-menteur/6/)